WebAssembly/tool-conventions/Signatures.md

 Note: this is still a work in progress.

+## Discussion venues

+The [WebAssembly Modules Signatures](https://github.com/wasm-signatures/design) repository is the main discussion venue for this project.

+We also hold bimonthly open meetings.
+See the above repository for details.

 ## Custom sections

 Two custom section types are required for this signature format: